 - How to gain admission easily into Nigeria Universities

 - How to study online course and earn a degree

 WAEC subject combination (requirements) for Animal Health and Production Technology

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Animal Health and Production Technology in Nigeria polytechnics.
 This subject combination is also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Animal Health and Production Technology must include:
+The required WAEC subject combination (O level requirement) for Animal Health and Production Technology must include:

 Biology/Agricultural Science, Mathematics and any three of the following: Geography, Food and Nutrition, Economics, Technical Drawing, English Language, Physics, Chemistry, Nigerian Language, Home Economics.
 At least credit passes in English Language and Chemistry are compulsory.

 These listed subjects are compulsory for anyone writing WAEC and other O level examinations.
 I will advise you to include a Language in your O level subjects.
 For the record, if you are one of those students seeking admission into any polytechnics in Lagos State, Yoruba Language is compulsory for Animal Health and Production Technology.
 So now that you know the compulsory O level subject requirement to study Animal Health and Production Technology, let also look at JAMB UTME and Direct requirements.